Richard L. Doty: Career

-Dr. Doty has published over 400 papers in peer-reviewed journals related to olfactory and gustatory function, and is the editor or author of nine books.
-He is the editor of the third edition of the Handbook of Olfaction and Gustation (Wiley Blackwell, 2015), considered by experts in the chemical senses field to be a crucial text.
-Among his other books are the Neurology of Olfaction with Christopher Hawkes (Cambridge University Press, 2009), and The Great Pheromone Myth (Johns Hopkins University Press, 2010).
+Doty has published over 400 papers in peer-reviewed journals related to olfactory and gustatory function, and is the editor or author of nine books, including Handbook of Olfaction and Gustation, Neurology of Olfaction with Christopher Hawkes, and The Great Pheromone Myth, among others.

 Awards

-Dr. Doty has received multiple awards.
-In 1996 he received a James A. Shannon Award from the National Institutes of Health.
+Doty has received multiple awards.
+In 1996, he received a James A. Shannon Award from the National Institutes of Health.
 Doty received the Olfactory Research Fund's Scientific Sense of Smell Award in 2000.
 In 2003 he received the William Osler Patient-Oriented Research Award from the University of Pennsylvania.
 2004 saw Doty receive the Society of Cosmetic Chemists’ Service Award.
 A year later in 2005 he was recognized by the Association for Chemoreception Sciences with the Max Mozell Award for Outstanding Achievement in the Chemical Senses.